vatesfr/xen-orchestra/@xen-orchestra/web/docs/tests/setup-helpers.md

 The exception is a **reactivity** test: it must keep the live `wrapper` so it can re-read through `wrapper.vm` after reassigning the source ref.
 A helper returning a snapshot of the first item would defeat the test.

+## Unmounting

+`src/test/setup.ts` calls `enableAutoUnmount(afterEach)`, so every wrapper — `mount` or `mountComposable` — is unmounted after the test that created it.
+Never unmount by hand, and never mount in `beforeAll`: that wrapper would be torn down after the first test.

 ## Shared helpers: `use<X>EnhancedData`

 When several modules test the _same shape_ of composable, the helpers belong in `src/test/`, not copy-pasted per module.
 The `use<X>EnhancedData` family (`usePoolEnhancedData`, `useVmEnhancedData`, … each backing a `<X>sTable.vue`) all expose a `filterable<X>s` computed plus a `getDisplayData`, so `src/test/create-enhanced-data-helpers.ts` builds their three helpers once.
 Only the name of the filterable list varies, so it is passed as a getter: